Why I Charge What I Do

 No matter how much money you offer, I won’t take your case if you’re still drinking.
 A necessary component of a winning license reinstatement case is having a sober client.
 As I’ve noted before, I do things right and I play by the rules.
 I’m not interested in taking a case for anyone who has not really and truly stopped using alcohol.
 To do so is not only dumb and greedy, but just plain wrong.

 If you’ve ever bought a high-end brand of just about anything, you realize how much better it is than something made by the discount or “knock off” competition.
-In just about everything you can think of, less-expensive alternatives are inferior because of materials and workmanship.
+In just about everything you can think of, less-expensive alternatives are inferior because they try and copy the original using cheaper materials and workmanship.
 “Made in the USA” isn’t just about patriotism.
 Haven’t you felt a surge of disappointment if you’ve looked and seen that something has a “Made in China” sticker on it?
 In a license appeal, the better product begins a client who is genuinely sober.
 While I'm really good at what I do, part of my success is the result of starting with better materials in the first place.

 Winning back your driver’s license comes down to telling the story of your recovery, of making the transition from drinker to non-drinker.
-If you’ve had formal help through counseling or treatment or AA, then you realize the importance of speaking with someone who understands and converses in the language of addiction and recovery.
+If you’ve had formal help doing that through something like counseling, treatment, or AA, then you realize the importance of speaking with someone who understands and converses in the language of addiction and recovery.

-I do.
-Beyond having just spent more than 25 years in this field, I have completed a formal post-graduate, University level program of addiction studies, including the most modern approaches to recovery.
-I speak the language of counselors who do substance abuse evaluations, and I speak the language of the hearing officers, who are lawyers, and ultimately decide each and every license appeal that's filed.
-I make sure that everything “translates” into a winning appeal, and I do it so thoroughly that I guarantee a win, and I count on not having to come back next year.
+Welcome to my world.
+Beyond having just spent more than 25 years in this field, I have completed a formal post-graduate, University level program of addiction studies, and understand the entire spectrum of recovery processes, from the “traditional” 12-step to the most modern.
+As a Michigan driver’s license restoration lawyer, I an unique, and uniquely qualified, because I speak the language of counselors who do substance abuse evaluations, and I also speak the language of the hearing officers, who are lawyers, and ultimately decide each and every license appeal that's filed.
+I make sure that everything “translates” into a winning appeal, and I do it so thoroughly that I guarantee a win, and count on not having to come back next year.

 If you didn't have much formal help in getting alcohol out of your life, then you’re going to need someone who can explain the facts of your case and your journey from drinking to abstinence in both clinical and legal terms.
 I stand alone in that regard.
-I can argue about recovery principles that other lawyers don’t even know exist.
+I can argue aspects of recovery principles that other lawyers don’t even know exist.
 I bring the lawyer’s knowledge to the clinical side of things, and the clinical understanding to the legal aspect of your case.
-This is certainly not the area of expertise of the discount lawyer.
+This is certainly not the area of expertise of any other lawyer, much less the discount operator.

-The real “cost” of losing a license restoration or clearance appeal has less to do with legal fees and more to do with being denied for another whole year, and having to bum rides for the next 12 or more months.
-In addition to that, you’ll have to fix whatever went wrong the first time, and that can set you back way more than just another year.
+The real “cost” of losing a license restoration or clearance appeal has less to do with legal fees and more to do with being denied for another whole year, and having to bum rides for the next 12 months, or even longer.
+In addition to that, you’ll have to fix, in your next appeal, whatever went wrong the first time, and that can set you back way more than just another year.
 Some of the costs of losing the first time are financial, of course, but they also include all the other problems associated with being dependent on (and a burden to) others for transportation, a lack of independence and the inability to really move forward in your life and career.
-Not having a license is often job limiting.
-That's why winning the first time is the best investment you can make.
+Not having a license is limiting in many ways.
+Losing, therefore, brings incalculable costs; that's why winning the first time is the best investment you can make.

 If you’re sober, and you’re really serious about getting your license back, then we should talk.
 Call me when you're ready to win.